Frequently Asked Questions

 How do I join a Service Learning Trip?

 We are so excited you are thinking of volunteering on a MEDLIFE Service Learning Trip.
-To join a trip, first create a MyMEDLIFE account and update your personal information.
-Then, pick the trip you plan to join, and click ‘Register’.
-When you have submitted your registration form and paid the $25 non-refundable initial donation, your spot on the Service Learning Trip will be reserved!
+To join a trip, visit the MyMEDLIFE website and select your preferred trip dates.
+Click ‘Book Now,’ fill out your personal details, and pay the $200 deposit.
+Your spot on the Service Learning Trip will be reserved!

 What makes a MEDLIFE Service Learning Trip unique?